-Warts are benign skin growths that occur when the human papillomavirus (HPV) infects the upper layers of skin.
+Warts are benign skin growths that occur when the human papillomavirus (HPV) infects the upper layers of the skin.
 A person contracts HPV through skin-to-skin contact, or with an object that recently touched a wart.
 While warts most commonly occur on the hands and feet, they can appear anywhere on the body including the face and genitals.
 Children are more likely to have warts because their immune systems have not learned to recognize and suppress HPV.
 While warts are harmless, they can be highly contagious.

-The main cause of warts is a skin infection with the human papilloma virus (HPV).
+The main cause of warts is a skin infection with the human papillomavirus (HPV).
 The virus causes excessive growth of keratin, which is a type of protein present in skin, hair, and nails.

 Warts are highly contagious and spread easily.
 Many people get warts after skin-to-skin contact with someone who has warts.
 People also develop warts after contact with something that touched another person’s wart, such as a towel or locker room floor.
 People do not get warts from touching frogs or toads.

 Different types of warts affect various parts of the body.
 Each type has a unique appearance.
-Some warts are more contagious than are others.
+Some warts are more contagious than others.

-Also known as facial warts, filiform warts look like a long, narrow, flesh-colored stalk, which appears by itself or in groups around a person’s face, eyelids, lips or neck.
-Filiform warts may itch or bleed, but are easily treated with over-the-counter medications.
+Also known as facial warts, filiform warts look like a long, narrow, flesh-colored stalk, which appears by itself or in groups around a person’s face, eyelids, lips, or neck.
+Filiform warts may itch or bleed but are easily treated with over-the-counter medications.

 can appear on any part of the body, but most commonly appear on the back of fingers, knees, and toes, usually where the skin has been broken from a scratch or bug bite.
-These dome-shaped, skin-colored lesions can range in size from a pinhead to 10mm, and may appear singly or in groups.
+These dome-shaped, skin-colored lesions can range in size from a pinhead to 10mm and may appear singly or in groups.